elauqsap/elauqsap.github.io-old/source/_posts/2016-09-27-how-to-build-a-restful-json-api-in-go-testing-part-i.markdown

 In my recent endeavor with Go I needed to create a [RESTful JSON API with a Postgres database](https://github.com/elauqsap/echo-postgres-json-api).
 This blog series outlines what I learned and the methods chosen to implement the API.
 First up in this blog series demonstrates the implementation of Behavioral Driven Development utilizing [GoConvey](https://github.com/smartystreets/goconvey).
 <!--more-->

+### Disclaimer
+A true RESTful service uses HTTP methods coupled with Unified Resource Identifiers to traverse an application.
+In this example, the input data from the client is also JSON.

 ### GoConvey Setup
 There are two primary parts to test within this example and I decided to break them up into "sub-packages".
 These "sub-packages" include api for handling the RESTful aspects and database for communicating with Postgres instance.
 Go makes testing very easy by sourcing any file `*_test.go` and running any test functions that start with `Test*`.
 For both "sub-packages" I created a single Test function and created a general structure to model each test structure.